chaoshuaihaohao/oldlinux/README.md

 * a linux distribution: debian , ubuntu and mint are recommended
 * some tools: gcc gdb qemu
-* a linux-0.11 hardware image file: hdc-0.11.img, please download it from http://www.oldlinux.org, or http://mirror.lzu.edu.cn/os/oldlinux.org/, ant put it in the root directory.
+* a linux-0.11 hardware image file: hdc-0.11.img, please download it from http://oldlinux.org/Linux.old/bochs, and put it in the root directory.

 ## Build
 ```bash